logseq/docs/db-version.md

 The statuses `Todo`, `Doing` and `Done` can be cycled through with `cmd-enter`.

+The `/STATUS` commands can set a status where `STATUS` is one of the status choices e.g. `/todo`.
+Similarly, priority choices can be set with `/PRIORITY` commands. `/Deadline` sets the deadline property.

 ### Task Status

 The status property is probably the most often used task property and thus it has been simplified and made customizable.
 The `TODO/DOING` and `NOW/LATER` workflows have been merged into `TODO/DOING` and some of the other TODO keywords have been converted to built-in status values.
 The default built-in values for status are: